a-sh28/Age_Classification_Onnx/README.md

 ### Preprocessing Steps:
 1. Load the image and convert it to RGB.
-2. Resize the image to `224x224` pixels.
+2. Resize the image to `640x640` pixels.
 3. Apply center cropping and normalize the tensor.
-4. Convert to ONNX input format (numpy array of shape `(1, 3, 224, 224)`).
+4. Convert to ONNX input format (numpy array of shape `(1, 3, 640, 640)`).

 ### Postprocessing Steps:
 1. Decode the model output.
-2. Convert the age prediction to categorical labels (`child` or `adult`).
+2. Convert the detections of bounding boxes, confidence and class_ids from raw format into csv.
-3. Return the final classification result with confidence scores.
+3. Return the detections as a csv file.

 ---